sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-As long as both `ngrok` and the authorization server are running, your authorization server will be available publicly on the internet at the `*.ngrok-free.dev` address shown in the console.
-You can verify that by visiting `https://your-ngrok-url.ngrok-free.dev/ping` in your browser.
+As long as both `ngrok` and the authorization server are running, your authorization server will be available publicly on the internet at the `*.ngrok-free.*` address shown in the console.
+You can verify that by visiting `https://<your-ngrok-url>/ping` in your browser.

 > ⚠️ **NOTE**
 >
-> The `*.ngrok-free.dev` URL will change everytime `ngrok` is restarted, which might be inconvenient; you can setup your [ngrok free static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users) to always obtain the same URL.
+> The `*.ngrok-free.*` URL will change everytime `ngrok` is restarted, which might be inconvenient; you can setup your [ngrok free static domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users) to always obtain the same URL.

 If you're using static domains, the command to make your application public is: